Xanadu (Olivia Newton-John and Electric Light Orchestra song)

 "Xanadu" is the title song from the soundtrack of the 1980 musical film of the same name.
-Written by Jeff Lynne of the English rock band Electric Light Orchestra (ELO), the song is performed by part British, Australian singer, songwriter and actress Olivia Newton-John, with Lynne adding parenthetic vocals in the style of his other songs on the Xanadu soundtrack, and ELO providing the instrumentation.
-It was Lynne's least favourite of his own songs.
+Written by Jeff Lynne of the English rock band Electric Light Orchestra (ELO), the song is performed by British-Australian singer, songwriter and actress Olivia Newton-John, with ELO providing the instrumentation and backing vocals.
+It was Lynne's favourite of his own songs.
 Released as a single in June 1980, the song reached number one in several different European countries and was the band's only UK number-one single when it peaked there for two weeks in July 1980.
 It was certified silver by the British Phonographic Industry.
-It also peaked at #1 on the US Billboard Hot 100.
+It also peaked at #8 on the US Billboard Hot 100.

 Background

 Sung by Newton-John as the film's main female character Kira, it peaked at number one in Austria, Belgium, Ireland, the Netherlands, Norway, Spain, the United Kingdom and West Germany.